Rate your AI maturity: A self-assessment for marketing teams

 🏆 13–16 points: The Trailblazer

-You’re not just keeping pace... you’re ahead of it.
-Your foundation is solid, your culture is adaptive, and you’re exploring cutting-edge applications before others even spot them.
-At this stage, your challenge isn’t adoption—it’s making sure you keep innovating while helping the rest of your organization keep up.
+You're not just keeping pace with where AI is going... you're ahead of it.
+Your foundation is solid, your culture is adaptive, and you're already exploring the agent layer while others are still figuring out prompt engineering.
+Your challenge now isn't adoption; it's governance, scalability, and making sure the rest of your organization can keep up with the team leading it.